EconometricInstitute/feb22012-programming-website/data/week2/5-introduction-interfaces.md

 Dice d = (Dice) val;
 ```

-Here, explicit casting is necessary because the dice is a more specific type than the Gamevalue type.
+Here, explicit casting is necessary because `Dice` is a more specific type than the `GameValue` type.

 Now, we can adapt our sorting code in the following way:
 ```java